LoganRankine/Finance-Planner/README.md

 Hello I am Logan.

 I'm developing a finance app to track spending.
 I will be using xamarin to develop this app onto my iphone 12.
-I will update this with updates on progress.